 The nine MAPS projects took 10 years to complete, much of that time coexisting with Oklahoma City’s efforts to rebuild after the tragic 1995 bombing of the Alfred P. Murrah Federal Building.
 In the past 25+ years, and after rising together in the face of tragedy, the city has experienced a major renaissance that continues today and is a model for communities across the nation.

-MAPS for Kids was then passed by voters on November 2001, which was another temporary 1-cent sales tax over seven years to fund construction and renovations to Oklahoma City's public schools.
+The capital improvement sales tax which funded MAPS for Kids was then passed by voters on November 2001, which was another temporary 1-cent sales tax over seven years to fund construction and renovations to Oklahoma City's public schools.
 More than 400 approved school projects and 70 new and renovated schools in 24 school districts in the Oklahoma City area were completed, with 70 percent of funds going to Oklahoma City Public Schools and the remainder to suburban districts.

 MAPS 4 continues the MAPS tradition of being a product of its time, and addressing the needs the community is seeing in a truly transformative manner, hence the mix of 16 different projects that are part of the package.
 Let's come together once again to keep OKC moving in the right direction and VOTE YES on December 10.